SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Evaluation

 \subsection{Robustness Analysis}

 In this experiment, we analyze the robustness of \name across different usage scenarios.

-\textbf{Different numbers of Experts.} \name can be used for MoE models with different numbers of experts.
-As shown in Figure~\ref{figure:robust} (a), \name finds good performance-resource tradeoffs between Swin-MoE (8 experts) and static Swin-T model with different resource usage.
-Although Swin-MoE (8 experts) inherently has lower accuracy compared to Swin-MoE (32 experts), \name is still able to create a range of high-quality trade-off options between MoE models and static Swin-T model.
+\textbf{Different number of Experts.} \name can be used for MoE models with different numbers of experts.
+As shown in Figure~\ref{result:memory-accuracy-tradeoff:agx}, \name finds good performance-resource tradeoffs between Switch Transformers (16, 32, and 64) with different resource usage.
+And \name can reduce the resource consumption of SwitchT-64 to a level similar to that of SwitchT-32, while maintaining comparable accuracy.
+This demonstrates that our method can effectively prune large MoE models into well-performing smaller models based on resource constraints, eliminating the need to store multiple model sizes.

-\textbf{Different data patterns.} \name can be used with input data with different patterns.
-As shown in Figure~\ref{figure:robust} (b), when \name works with lower temporal locality data (faster video with 100x video speed and random shuffled video frames), it is still able to find good performance-resource tradeoffs.
-And as the temporal locality of the data decreases, the performance of \name deteriorates.
-We observed that \name performs best on normal videos, followed by faster videos with 100x video speed, and finally random shuffle video frames.
-This is because as the temporal locality of the data decreases, the importance of experts in the MoE model becomes more unstable, resulting in poorer performance of \name under the same resource usage conditions.
-In other words, to achieve the same model performance, \name requires more resource usage on data with lower temporal locality.

-\textbf{Different hardware.} \name can be used on devices with different I/O bandwidths.
-As shown in Figure~\ref{figure:robust} (c), \name can find good performance-resource tradeoffs on the Jetson AGX device.
-Additionally, we implement two versions of \name on Jetson AGX.
-(1) CPU-GPU: swapping experts between CPU memory and GPU memory.
-(2) GPU-Storage: swapping experts between GPU memory and external storage.
-The experimental results demonstrate that despite lower storage bandwidth, \name is still able to find excellent resource-performance trade-offs.
-This is because \name only requires to swap a small number of experts for each sample at runtime.
-A small bandwidth between the main memory and the secondary memory is sufficient.